Pages

 Atlanta Sewing Circle at Georgia Museum of Art

-Ms. Bendolph is a foremother of the movement giving cloth expression an appreciation as Art.
+Ms. Bendolph is a foremother of the movement giving quilts and cloth expression an appreciation as Art.
 Each of her quilts tells a story as old as our lives.
 Her hands create a channel to the voices of her ancesters.
 The grouping of her work as a whole felt immediately essential.
 It’s apparent her quilts come from the depths of her soul.

 Don’t follow rules and you’ll have more fun.